 In a secretive manner, President Yahya Khan boarded a Pakistani International Airlines flight in the evening at around 7:30 and took off for Karachi.
 All the arrangements for what would infamously become known as “Operation Searchlight” were completed.
 Before stepping into the flight, the army high command was instructed to commence operations against the Bangalees, but only after their president had landed in Karachi.
 General Tikka Khan, then martial law administrator of East Pakistan, passed on the message to Maj Gen Khadem Hossain Raja.

 “Khadem, it’s tonight,” said Tikka, indicating the first sign of an impending military assault on Bangalees.

 Over a period of ten days, the regime increased the number of army, ammunition and manpower were gathered also.
 All these were done on the pretext of negotiations with Bangabandhu Sheikh Mujibur Rahman on the issue of a transfer of power to the elected representatives of the people.
 Their ultimate objective was a crushing of Banglaee nationalism.

-Between 11:00 p.m. and 11:30 p.m., the Pakistan army come out to pounce on the people of Bangladesh.
-Different units of the army marched on the streets towards various directions.
+Between 11:00 p.m. and 11:30 p.m., the Pakistan army comes out to pounce on the people of Bangladesh.
+Different units of the army marched on the streets in various directions.
 At the dead of the night, tanks, armoured cars and trucks loaded with soldiers broke the silence of the night and headed for Dhaka University, the Central Shaheed Minar, the Race Course (where the Kali Mandir was situated), Hotel Intercontinental and Old Dhaka.